Qualifying begins: 26 June

 7) Caps, headbands, bandanas, wristbands and socks must be totally white except for a single trim of colour no wider than one centimetre (10mm).

 8) Shoes must be almost entirely white, including the soles.
 Large manufacturers’ logos are not encouraged.
-The grass court shoes must adhere to the Grand Slam rules (see Appendix A below for full details).
+The grass court shoes must adhere to the Grand Slam rules (see Grand Slam rulebook for more).
 In particular shoes with pimples around the outside of the toes shall not be permitted.
 The foxing around the toes must be smooth.

 9) Any undergarments that either are or can be visible during play (including due to perspiration) must also be completely white except for a single trim of colour no wider than one centimetre (10mm).
 In addition, common standards of decency are required at all times.